QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     Array{Int64, 2} == Matrix{Int64}

-Vector construction with ``,`` is then interpreted as a column vector
+Vector construction with ``,`` is then interpreted as a column vector.

 To see this, we can create a column vector and row vector more directly